VueCalendry/VueCalendry/docs/playground.md

 # Playground

 Explore how **VueCalendry** behaves in different configurations.
-Each example below uses the real `<VueCalendar />` component — live and interactive.
+Each example below uses the real `<VueCalendry />` component — live and interactive.

 <ClientOnly>
   <BasicUsage />